ZhgChg.Li

 }

-loadingRequest.contentInformationRequest != nil indicates the first request, where the player asks for file information.
+If loadingRequest.contentInformationRequest != nil, it means this is the first request, and the player asks for the file information first.

 When requesting file information, we need to provide these three pieces of information:

-• loadingRequest.contentInformationRequest?.isByteRangeAccessSupported: Whether Range access to Data is supported
+• loadingRequest.contentInformationRequest?.isByteRangeAccessSupported: Whether Range requests for data are supported

 • loadingRequest.contentInformationRequest?.contentLength: Total file length Int64